 Plate related factors

 The strength of a plate relies on its cross-sections; thickness is the most significant contributing factor.
 The strength differs with the cube of the thickness.
-The plate should be made from a material of suitable strength and stiffness of the plate should be close to that of the bone.
+However, it is important to use a material of suitable strength and stiffness which should be close to that of the bone.
 The titanium’s stiffness is closer to that of bone, while stainless steel is stiffer than titanium.
-Very stiff bone plates can weaken the bone after fracture healing is done.
+Very stiff bone plates can make the bone weak after fracture healing.
 The plate’s contact surface is also a significant factor.
 The conventional plate’s surface causes reduction of blood supply under the plate, resulting in immediate post-fixation osteoporosis.

 The plate’s length is another important factor.
 A too short plate can make a construct unstable, while application of a very long plate can cause needless damage to the soft tissue.

 The bone screws fasten a plate to the bone.
 The effectiveness of a screw largely depends on the design of its head.
 Well-made threads are easy to insert and hold well in all conditions.
 A well-designed slot for the screwdriver’s placement ensures ease of screw insertion.
 Suitable number of screws is necessary to hold the plate.
 A minimum of 2 in each fragment are essential to prevent rotation.
 The total number of screws required for plates fixation relies on the site and kind of fracture.
 The ratio of the pilot hole to screw’s depth depends on this ratio.
 Strength of the plates fixation relies on turn on the holding power of the bone screws.
 It is important to use strong material to make screws that can withstand heavy loads.
 Plates and screws should be of the same material to diminish corrosion.

 The success of bone plates fixation relies on: